 Do you have dry, flaky skin that does not respond to creaming?
 Green tea might be the rescuer you should know.
 The skin needs vitamin E and other things to keep it hydrated and nourished; green tea has this vitamin in abundance.

-Applying green tea to your daily beauty regimen can long-lastingly resolve your skin roughness issue, as this research suggests.
+Applying green tea to your daily beauty regimen can long-lastingly resolve your skin roughness issue, as

 -